Defects of Convolutional Decoder Networks in Frequency Representation: Representation problems

-\begin{remark} If the expectation { $\mu_l$} of convolutional weights in each $l$-th layer has a large absolute value { $\lvert\mu_l\rvert$}, then the decoder network is less likely to learn high-frequency components.
-It is because according to Theorem~\ref{th:TTT}, a large absolute value { $\lvert\mu_l\rvert$} boosts the imbalance effects { $\lvert\mu_lR_{uv}\rvert^2$} among different frequency components, thereby strengthening the trend of encoding low-frequency components of the input sample. \end{remark}
+(4) If the expectation { $\mu_l$} of convolutional weights in each $l$-th layer has a large absolute value { $\lvert\mu_l\rvert$}, then the decoder network is less likely to learn high-frequency components.
+Please see Appendix~\ref{app_discussion_mu} for more discussions.

-\begin{remark} If the convolutional kernel size $K$ is small, then the decoder network is less likely to learn high-frequency components.
-It is because according to Theorem \ref{th:TTT}, a large $K$ value alleviates imbalance of the second-order moment { $\textit{SOM}(\boldsymbol{\mathbb{T}}^{(uv)(L:1)})$} between low frequencies and high frequencies caused by the imbalance of { $\lvert R_{uv}\rvert$}.
-Thus, a small $K$ value strengthens the trend of encoding low-frequency components of the input sample. \end{remark}
+(5) If the convolutional kernel size $K$ is small, then the decoder network is less likely to learn high-frequency components.
+Please see Appendix~\ref{app_discussion_K} for more discussions.

-\begin{remark} If the cascaded convolutional decoder network is trained on natural images, then the decoder network is less likely to learn high-frequency components.
-Previous studies \citep{ruderman1994statistics} have empirically found that natural images were dominated by low-frequency components.
-Specifically, frequency spectrums of natural images follow a Power-law distribution. \emph{I.e.}, low-frequency components (\emph{e.g.}, the frequency component { $[u,v]$} closed to { $[0,0],[0,N-1],[M-1,0]$}, and { $[M-1,N-1]$}) have much larger length { $\lVert \textbf{g}^{(uv)}\rVert_2=\sqrt{\sum_c \vert G_{uv}^{(c)}\vert^2}$} than other frequency components.
-Besides, according to rules of the forward propagation in Equation~(\ref{eq:forward}) and the change of { $T^{(l,uv)}$} in Equation (\ref{eq:back1}), if the frequency component { $\textbf{g}^{(uv)}$} of the input image has a large magnitude, then { $\textbf{h}^{(uv)}$} of the output image also has a large magnitude.
-This means that using natural images as the input strengthens the trend of encoding low-frequency components. \end{remark}

-These five remarks tell us different ways to strengthen or weaken the capacity of a decoder of modeling specific frequency components.
-Experiments in Section~\ref{sec:exp} have verified Remarks \ref{re:T_mu} to \ref{re:K} in the general case that each convolutional layer contains more than one feature maps.
+Experiments in Section~\ref{sec:exp:b1} have verified the above conclusions in the general case that each convolutional layer contains more than one feature map.